How To Do Pull Ups – The Complete Guide

 Most of the main brands do a decent pull up band – the ones below are absolutely fine and more than adequate for most people who are learning how to do pull ups.

-These bands can also be used for all kinds of different exercises including warm ups, push ups, gluten-free exercises and a whole load of rehab and activation work.
+These bands can also be used for all kinds of different exercises including warm ups, push ups, glute activation exercises and a whole load of rehab and activation work.
 They certainly aren’t just used for pull ups!
 Your money won’t be wasted if you buy them.

 Pull Ups in Training Programmes